TomLingham/bs-node-http/README.md

 The api is modified to favour piping the response so doesn't map 1 to 1 with the Node API.
-It's very minimal at the moment - if what you want isn't added feel free to add a binding in `src/NodeHTTP.re` then implement the API in `src/Http.re`
+It's very minimal at the moment - if what you want isn't added feel free to submit an issue or a PR.

 ```java
 open Http;